InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 #### [6.
 Implementation Resources](#6-implementation-resources)

-## 1. Introduction to the Global Privacy Platform <a name="1"></a>
+## 1. Introduction to the Global Privacy Protocol <a name="1"></a>

-The IAB Tech Lab Global Privacy Platform (GPP) was developed to help ecosystem participants support user choice and comply with consumer privacy regulations across diverse regulatory regimes.
+The IAB Tech Lab Global Privacy Protocol (GPP) was developed to help ecosystem participants support user choice and comply with consumer privacy regulations across diverse regulatory regimes.
 With increasing numbers of data privacy laws being adopted across the globe, including the GDPR in Europe, PIPEDA in Canada, and multiple US state laws, efforts to maintain compliance were becoming dramatically more complex, cumbersome and fragmented.
 In response, the Tech Lab’s Global Privacy Working Group developed the GPP, a unified standard for communicating user consent and data preferences efficiently and consistently across diverse legal environments.

 The GPP aims to maximize interoperability in this complex environment by simplifying and harmonizing user preference communication, making it easier for all parties in the digital advertising supply chain to comply with regional privacy regulations and easier for users to understand their options and to express and manage preferences.
-The platform accomplishes this by defining a transport layer which standardizes preference encoding and communication and by providing a common set of well defined signals so all participants have a consistent, partnership agnostic understanding of the user preferences.
+The platform accomplishes this by defining a transport layer that standardizes preference encoding and communication and by providing a common set of well-defined signals so all participants have a consistent, partnership-agnostic understanding of the user preferences.

 The IAB Tech Lab Global Privacy Working Group is responsible for the development of the GPP.
 As of this writing it has added support for the following privacy strings: the [IAB Europe TCF](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections/EEA), the [IAB Canada TCF](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections/Canada), the MSPA’s [US National string](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections/US-National), and a number of [US state-specific privacy strings](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections/US-States).
 The Global Privacy Platform will continue to be expanded to support additional jurisdictions with data privacy regulations.
 For the most up-to-date information on supported privacy strings, see [Section Information](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md) in the Global Privacy Platform [github repository](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main).

 ### 1.1 Getting Started <a name="1.1"></a>

-Before adopting and implementing the IAB Global Privacy Platform (GPP) standard, a company should consider the following:
+Before adopting and implementing the IAB Global Privacy Protocol (GPP) standard, a company should consider the following:

-1.  **Regulatory Requirements**: You must start with your compliance team or legal counsel and ensure that the GPP standard aligns with the privacy regulations applicable to your business and to verify the platform supports the jurisdictions your company operates in.
+1.  **Regulatory Requirements**: You must start with your compliance team or legal counsel to ensure that the GPP standard aligns with the privacy regulations applicable to your business and to verify the protocol supports the jurisdictions your company operates in.

 2.  **Legal and Compliance Review**: Conduct a thorough legal review to ensure that adopting GPP aligns with your privacy policies and terms of service.
 This includes verifying that the GPP implementation meets the requirements of all relevant data protection laws.

-3.  **User Experience**: Determine if implementing GPP will impact the user experience on your platform and if so, how.
+3.  **User Experience**: Determine if implementing GPP will impact the user experience on your platform and, if so, how.
 Consider how consent choices will be presented to users, how users will define and manage their preferences and how changes affecting users will be communicated.

 4.  **Vendor and Partner Compatibility**: Ensure that your partners, including advertising networks, data processors, and other third-party vendors, are also compatible with GPP.
 Coordination with these partners is crucial for maintaining compliance across the data supply chain.